MengNiu-3/Project-Showcase/README.md

 }
 ## What I learned

-### 1) Refactoring is part of problem-solving: simplifying the structure reduced bugs and made the algorithm explainable.
+1) Refactoring is part of problem-solving: simplifying the structure reduced bugs and made the algorithm explainable.
-### 2) Build a mental model first: drawing the network clarified constraints (direction, indices, “catchable” transfers).
+2) Build a mental model first: drawing the network clarified constraints (direction, indices, “catchable” transfers).
-### 3)Readable logic wins: a solution that teammates can follow and verify is more valuable than a clever but tangled one.
+3) Readable logic wins: a solution that teammates can follow and verify is more valuable than a clever but tangled one.
-### 4) Ask for help early: discussing roadblocks with a tutor/mentor often unlocks new ideas and faster solutions.
+4) Ask for help early: discussing roadblocks with a tutor/mentor often unlocks new ideas and faster solutions.

 ## Tech
 Java, Git/GitHub, VS Code, ECS100 library (course framework)